 GRID Inc. Data Processing Addendum

-3.1 Grid Inc. and Customer have entered into an Agreement, pursuant to which Grid Inc. has agreed to provide the Services.
+3.1.
+Grid Inc. and Customer have entered into a master services agreement, together with one or more connected service orders and/or agreements (collectively the “Agreement”), pursuant to which Grid Inc. has agreed to provide the Services.

-(a) “Applicable Data Protection Laws” means all applicable international, federal, national and state data protection and privacy laws, regulations, and industry self-regulatory rules, codes and guidelines that apply to the processing of Data as applicable to Grid Inc. and its Media Buyers, including without limitation: (i) the EU General Data Protection Regulation (Regulation 2016/679) (“GDPR”) and the GDPR as it forms part of UK law by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the “UK GDPR“); (ii) the EU e-Privacy Directive (Directive 2002/58/EC); and (iii) any national laws made under or pursuant to (i) or (ii) (in each case, as superseded, amended or replaced); (iv) the California Consumer Privacy Act of 2018, California Civil Code §1798.100 et seq. (“CCPA“); (v) the rules, codes and guidelines of the European Interactive Digital Advertising Alliance (“EDAA”); and (vi) the Network Advertising Initiative (“NAI”).
+(a) “Applicable Data Protection Laws” means all applicable international, federal, national and state data protection and privacy laws, regulations, and industry self-regulatory rules, codes and guidelines that apply to the processing of Personal Data as applicable to Grid Inc. and its Media Buyers, including without limitation: (i) the EU General Data Protection Regulation (Regulation 2016/679) (“GDPR”) and the GDPR as it forms part of UK law by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the “UK GDPR“); (ii) the EU e-Privacy Directive (Directive 2002/58/EC); and (iii) any national laws made under or pursuant to (i) or (ii) (in each case, as superseded, amended or replaced); (iv) the California Consumer Privacy Act of 2018, California Civil Code §1798.100 et seq. (“CCPA“), together with any amending or replacement legislation, including the California Privacy Rights Act of 2020 (“CPRA”) and any regulations promulgated thereunder; (v) other applicable US privacy state laws; (vi) the rules, codes and guidelines of the European Interactive Digital Advertising Alliance (“EDAA“); and (vii) the Network Advertising Initiative (“NAI“).

-(d) “Data Subject” and “Special Categories of Personal Data” shall have the meanings given in the GDPR.
-For purposes of this DPA, the term “Data Subject” shall include a consumer as defined under the CCPA.
+(c) “Data Subject” and “Special Categories of Personal Data” shall have the meanings given in Applicable Data Protection Laws.
+For purposes of this DPA, the term “Data Subject” shall also include a “Consumer” as defined under the CCPA.

 (g) “Media Buyers” shall mean Grid Inc.’s media buying clients, including but not limited to demand side platforms, ad exchanges, agencies, agency trading desks and ad networks.